kkruecke/cplus-documentation/notes/understanding-const.rst

      cpint = &z; // Error, pint is read-only
      *cpint = 20; // o.k., *pint is not const.
 It is read/write

-A const point to const data is declared:
+A const pointer to const data is declared:

 .. code-block:: cpp